Helicopter flight controls: Forward flight

 In forward flight, a helicopter's flight controls behave more like those in a fixed-wing aircraft.
 Moving the cyclic forward makes the nose pitch down, thus losing altitude and increasing airspeed.
 Moving the cyclic back makes the nose pitch up, slowing the helicopter and making it climb.
 Increasing collective (power) while maintaining a constant airspeed induces a climb, while decreasing collective (power) makes the helicopter descend.
 Coordinating these two inputs, down collective plus aft (back) cyclic or up collective plus forward cyclic causes airspeed changes while maintaining a constant altitude.
 The pedals serve the same function in both a helicopter and an airplane, to maintain balanced flight.
 This is done by applying a pedal input in the direction necessary to center the ball in the turn and bank indicator.

 Forward flight in a helicopter has limitations different from a fixed-wing aircraft.
 In a fixed-wing aircraft the maximum airspeed is limited by the stress that the airframe can withstand; in a helicopter it is limited by the RPM of the rotor and the effective airspeed over each blade.
 In a stationary hover, each rotor blade will experience the same airspeed at a constant RPM.
 In forward flight conditions, one rotor blade will be moving into the oncoming air stream while the other moves away from it.
 At certain airspeeds, this can create a dangerous condition in which the receding rotor blade stalls, causing unstable flight.

+This phenomenon, known as retreating blade stall, is more likely to occur at high gross weight, high airspeed, low rotor RPM, high density altitude, or during steep or abrupt turns, and its onset can typically be felt as a low-frequency vibration, a pitching up of the nose, and a roll toward the retreating blade.